chientranthien/GHN/README.md

 * **Notes:**

-**Order**
+**Book shipping pick up for order**
 ----
-Forward the order request to suppliers such as Giao Hang Nhanh or Giao Hang Tiet Kiem.
-Then store order into databse
+Create a booking for shipping based on new order with logistic vendor such as Giao Hang Nhanh or Giao Hang Tiet Kiem.
+Then store order into database
 * **URL**
  /v1/orders